nicsuzor/wikijuris/ausip/trade-mark-overview.markdown

 ## International Law and Trade Marks

 The trade marks legislation was amended in 1995 to align with Australia's obligations under the _[Agreement of Trade-Related Aspects of Intellectual Property Rights](https://www.wto.org/english/docs_e/legal_e/27-trips_01_e.htm)_ (_TRIPS_).
 As Australia is a _WTO_ country, there are a number of minimum standards relating to trade marks that each _WTO_ country must meet.
 This includes having a trade mark registration system.
-Whilst trade marks do not have to be registered, there are a number of benefits of using the trade mark system as opposed to relying on the common law to recognise ownership of trade marks through reputation.
+Whilst trade marks do not have to be registered, there are a number of benefits of using the registered trade mark system as opposed to relying on the common law to recognise ownership of trade marks through reputation.
 These benefits include 'prima facie proof of ownership'.

 ## The Registration Process